Sum-product phenomena for Ahlfors-regular sets: Introduction

 for all $0 < \delta < \delta_0.$ \end{theorem} Here, and throughout, $\Ed$ denotes the Shannon entropy with respect to a partition of intervals of length $\delta.$ This will be defined and made precise in section \ref{section.prelim}.
-Theorem \ref{thm.main} is sharp; see section \ref{section.sharp}.
-A corollary is the following. \begin{theorem} Let $0 < s,\eta < 1$ and let $C > 0.$ There exists a $\delta_0 = \delta_0(C,s,\eta) >0$ so that the following holds.
-Let $A \subset \R$ be an Ahlfors $(s,C)$-regular compact set.
+Theorem \ref{thm.main} is sharp in the sense that $4s$ cannot be replaced by a larger number; see section \ref{section.sharp}.
+We remark that in Theorem \ref{thm.main}, we may replace $X+Y$ with $X-Y$ and/or replace $XY$ with $X/Y,$ by minor alterations in the proof.
+An immediate corollary follows using the fact that $\Ed(\cdot) \leq \log N_\delta(\cdot) + O(1).$ \begin{theorem} Let $0 < s \leq 1/2,\eta > 0$ and let $C > 0.$ There exists a $\delta_0 = \delta_0(C,s,\eta) >0$ so that the following holds.
+Let $A \subset [1,2]$ be an $(s,C)$-regular set.
 We have

 and